-A computer has sufficient amount of physical memory but most of times we need more so we swap some memory on disk.
-Swap space is a space on hard disk which is a substitute of physical memory.
-It is used as virtual memory which contains process memory image.
-Whenever our computer run short of physical memory it uses it’s virtual memory and stores information in memory on disk.
-Swap space helps the computer’s operating system in pretending that it have more RAM than it actually has.
-It is also called as swap file.
-This interchange of data between virtual memory and real memory is called as swapping and space on disk as “swap space”.
+A computer has a sufficient amount of physical memory but most of the time we need more so we swap some memory on disk.
+Swap space is a space on a hard disk that is a substitute for physical memory.
+It is used as virtual memory which contains process memory images.
+Whenever our computer runs short of physical memory it uses its virtual memory and stores information in memory on disk.
+Swap space helps the computer’s operating system in pretending that it has more RAM than it actually has.
+It is also called a swap file.
+This interchange of data between virtual memory and real memory is called swapping and space on disk as “swap space”.

 Virtual memory is a combination of RAM and disk space that running processes can use.
 Swap space is the portion of virtual memory that is on the hard disk, used when RAM is full.

-- It can be used as a single contiguous memory which reduces i/o operations to read or write a file.
+- It can be used as a single contiguous memory which reduces I/O operations to read or write a file.

 - The space in physical memory which has been freed due to swap space can be used by OS for some other important tasks.